TimMouskhelichvili/personal/public/static/markdown/blog/javascript-wait-5-seconds/en.md

 testSleep();
 ```

-## 4. JavaScript Wait 5 Seconds in ES5 (DO NOT USE).
+## 4. Wait 5 Seconds in ES5 (DO NOT USE).

-Another way to sleep for 5 seconds is to use the Date object with a while.
+Another way to pause your code for 5 seconds is to use the Date object with a while statement.

 This is very inefficient (because it runs on the main thread).